Skip to main content

 29 mentions Positive Neutral Negative

-• “For right now this game is buggy as hell, I have lost several saves because the game won't let me do something needed to continue.
-Either city placement bugs cause repetitive placement or inability to place forts leads to game-breaking bugs.”
+• “For right now this game is buggy as hell.
+I have lost several saves because the game won't let me do something needed to continue.
+Sometimes my city placement bugs, forcing me to place cities repeatedly with no progress, or I couldn't place a fort and the game bugged.”

 • “Broken mechanics and constant glitches make it frustrating to play.”